 So it is in their best interest to charge you as much as possible.
 But if you decide to get up and leave, they get zero, zip, nada.
-This is why will notice that each time you’re about to leave, the price suddenly drops a bit more.
+This is why you will notice that the price suddenly drops a bit more each time you’re about to leave.

 This is how you can assure yourself that you’re truly getting their best offer.
 So opt to leave the dealer and wait for them to lower the price one final time.?

-If they have your contact information, you will get their absolutely lowest price on the phone later on in the day or the next morning.
+If they have your contact information, you will get their absolute lowest price on the phone later in the day or the next morning.

-Dealerships get new inventory at the beginning of the year and start over with the sales goals at the same time.
+Dealerships get new inventory at the beginning of the year and start over with the sales goals simultaneously.
 That means they will be less likely to cut prices or make a deal at this time.